 As a school, we seek to ensure children’s love of reading will extend far beyond the classroom and allow them to build on their skills independently through a real wonder and thirst for knowledge.
 We have a fantastic library that we are developing to provide our pupils with a diverse range of reading materials.

-Here are 100 books from 2019 that come recommended by the Book Trust.
+Great Books Guide Here are 100 books that come recommended by the Book Trust.
 They are books to engage and excite children from Nursery to Year 6.

 Please also visit your local library to see a huge range of books your child could choose from and enjoy.